-The following table describes the arguments for the L2GRE tunnel for decapsulation using the tunnel command:
+The following table describes the arguments for the VXLAN tunnel for decapsulation using the tunnel command:

-Argument Description tunnel alias <alias> encap l2gre</alias> Specifies an alias for the VXLAN tunnel.
+Argument Description tunnel alias <alias> decap vxlan</alias> Specifies an alias for the VXLAN tunnel.
 The alias must be unique and can contain up to 128 characters.
 Aliases are case-sensitive.
 For example: (config) # tunnel alias <alias> decap vxlan</alias>